Becoming a New CNA in Texas

 Becoming a new CNA in the state of Texas can be done in either two (2) ways: These are as follows:

-- Achieving a passing score in the competency evaluation program and successful completion of a training program approved by the state.
-The NATCEPS consists of one hundred (100) hours or more which includes sixty (60) hours of classroom training and forty (40) hours of clinical practice.
+- Achieving a passing score in the competency evaluation program and successful completion of a CNA program approved by the state.
+The NATCEPS consists of one hundred (100) hours or more which includes sixty (60) hours of classroom instruction and forty (40) hours of clinical practice.

 - Qualify for placement on the TNAR by reciprocity or waiver.

 - CNA instructional program provider search